MAVBench/Docker/README.md

 ```
 ## Building From Scatch
 Note: Mainly for Internal developers.
-1. copy over cuda libraries.
+1. Copy over cuda libraries.
 Some of our packages require access to cuda, hence we need to
 include them in the docker context
 ```bash
 cd mavbench_docker_repo;